-Providing sufficient working capital can be obtained, QS Energy intends to continue to work to maintain normal operations during the current COVID-19 pandemic under social distancing and shelter-in-place guidelines as recommended or required by the CDC, federal, state and county government agencies.
+Providing sufficient working capital can be obtained, QS Energy intends to continue to work to maintain normal operations during current COVID-19 guidelines as recommended or required by the CDC, federal, state and county government agencies.
 Over the past few years, the Company moved much of its operations to the cloud.
 Our employees can perform most vital functions remotely.
 Currently, most day-to-day operations have been minimally impacted by COVID-19.
-We expect that COVID-19 restrictions and guidelines will substantially change during the second quarter ending June 30, 2023.
+We expect that COVID-19 restrictions and guidelines will continue to substantially change during the second quarter ending June 30, 2023.